Sign In or Create an Account.

 The United Kingdom is preparing to build Europe’s largest direct air capture facility.
 Three companies — the developer Progressive Energy, and the carbon-capture specialists Airhive and Mission Zero Technologies — formed a joint venture to build a new plant in northeast England, Bloomberg reported.
 The venture, wittily named UnionDAC, would come online in 2030 and sequester 60,000 tons annually within two years.

-In the U.S., meanwhile, the startup Twelve brought the world’s first commercial e-fuels plant online, using direct air capture to suck CO2 out of the thin air.
-The company, according to Hydrogen Insight, already has offtake agreements with Alaska Airlines and Microsoft.
+In the U.S., meanwhile, the startup Twelve brought America’s first commercial e-fuels plant online, using direct air capture to suck CO2 out of the thin air.
+The company, according to Hydrogen Insight, already has offtake agreements with Alaska Airlines, while Microsoft will purchase the environmental attributes of the fuel to reduce its reported emissions from air travel.

 THE KICKER